shubham591/Code-POC-RELATED/README.md

     FROM
         audit_status_table
     WHERE
-        status_code IN (SELECT status_code FROM DuplicateStatusCodes)
+        status_code IN (SELECT status_code FROM DuplicateStatusCodes)  -- Process only duplicate groups )
-)
 DELETE FROM audit_status_table
 WHERE status_id IN (
     SELECT status_id
     FROM CTE
-    WHERE rn > 1  -- Delete only duplicate entries, keep the first one );
+    WHERE rn > 1  -- Only delete rows with rn > 1 (i.e., duplicates)
+);